tabbykatz/notes/things nav wants/fix_applications.md

 Upon creating a new admin page, it was dicovered that while the thouroughly tested tool worked locally it failed in production.
 The cause was a call to ApplicationRepository to get `user_id`.
 This failed because `user_id` was not a column on Applicaiton in production, though it is in developement.
 With the help of Anthony Ruozzi, I learned that a migration to add `user_id` from at least a year ago had failed in production without notice but appeared successful in development.
 The reason I was the first to discover this problem is my unconventional query, where the preferred query would be on UserApplication or PreApplication.
 These child tables of Application both have the requisite columns, and this is why a fix is not straightforward.

+A solution to the admin tool failure is already written, but the goal of this document is to find a solution to prevent the use of Application.user_id moving forward.

 Upon discussion with Anthony, Sandeep, and Nav, it was decided that it is preferable to not have the `user_id` column and that instead of fixing the migration we'd remove the column from development.

 ## Solution